 Brandon Hobson achieves through a sort of literary pointillism what other writers attempt with more.
 The precision of the text serves to amplify each section against the next.
 The result exponentially magnified beyond the scale of its dark sentences.
+Currently OUT OF STOCK

 The Levitationist is brilliant and sinister, full of the marvelous and unexpected, wild yet measured, with the surreal, hermetic logic of dreams or prophecy.
 "It's either our imagination or the plumbing," one of Brandon Hobson's searching and tortured characters guesses, and he's right: it's the continual fairytale transformation from the mundane to the insane that gives this magical book its lift.